spatialillusions/milsymbol/CONTRIBUTING.md

 ## Coding standards

 Code that you write should be validated with the included .eslintrc file, and formated with the standard settings in prettier.
-Hopefully I will be able to automate this in the future.
+The recommended editor is VS Code and configuration files are included in the project.

 https://github.com/eslint/eslint

 https://github.com/prettier/prettier

+During development the code can be built by running `npm run build-dev`, before committing your code you should run `npm run build`, this will format all code with prettier, run the tests, and build your code.

 ## Examples